corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod preempts one event from the base game related to restoring relic worlds to ecumenopoleis (`mega.200`) and a bombardment stance (`armageddon`).
-Expect to see two lines in error.log like this:
+Expect to see two lines in error.log like these:

 ```
 [00:09:28][game_singleobjectdatabase.h:147]: Object with key: armageddon already exists